Bill A.11328/S.10340 requires New York's Health Commissioner to act. It must add alpha-gal syndrome to the state's reportable disease list.

-Bill A.11328/S.10340 requires New York's Health Commissioner to add alpha-gal syndrome to the state's reportable disease list.
-It passed the Assembly and Senate unanimously; the Department of Health is separately moving toward the same rule, expected to take effect before the end of 2026.
+It passed the Assembly and Senate unanimously.
+The Department of Health is separately moving toward the same rule.
+It's expected to take effect before the end of 2026.

 The Short Version

-New York currently keeps no statewide count of alpha-gal cases.
-That gap matters because federal surveillance data already shows Suffolk County has more suspected cases than any other county in the country, and the tick responsible has been steadily moving out of Long Island and into the Hudson Valley.
-Westchester sits geographically in the middle of that pincer, with no county-level numbers of its own yet.
+That gap matters.
+Federal data already shows Suffolk County has more suspected cases than any other US county.
+The tick responsible has been moving steadily from Long Island into the Hudson Valley.

 Why Albany Moved on This Now